ifabrisarabellapark/sc-solana-examples/tictactoe/README.md

 # Solana Contract | TicTacToe  :chess_pawn: :heavy_multiplication_x:
 This Solana Rust smart contract (or program) is a tictactoe game.
-The contract logic includes, tictactoe board setup, game ruleset, logic to allow 2 players to play for real.
+The contract logic includes: tictactoe board setup, game ruleset, instructions allowing two players to play the game on chain.

 ---